Starting an Exercise Program

 To estimate target heart rate, calculate the maximum heart rate (the heart rate estimated to correspond to the rate of maximum oxygen use), which is 220 minus age.
 Target heart rate during moderate intensity activities is about 50 to 70% of maximum heart rate (multiply maximum heart rate by 0.5 and 0.7, respectively).
 Target heart rate during vigorous physical activity is about 70 to 85% of maximum heart rate (multiply maximum heart rate by 0.7 and 0.85, respectively).

-The is only an estimate.
+The target heart rate is only an estimate.
 Overweight or deconditioned people reach their target heart rate more quickly and with less effort.
 Athletic people reach their target heart rate more slowly.
 Conditioned athletes may exceed the target heart rate, because such targets are based on people of average fitness.
 People taking medications that slow heart rate (such as beta-blockers or calcium channel blockers) may not reach their target heart rate despite intense exercise.
 These people should discuss with their doctor what target heart rate is desirable.

 Table